richard-owen-dev/copernicus/README.md

 ![navbar desktop](assets/images/navfull.png)

 ### **Opening Times:**
-Shows the opening times of the restaurant
+Shows the opening times of the restaurant so the user knows what time they can visit the restaurant and avoid dissapointment by turning up at closed times.

 ![opening times](assets/images/opening-times.png)

 ### **About:**
-A small blurb that is concise that lets the user know about the restaurant
+A small blurb that is concise that lets the user know about the restaurant.
+This is one of the first thing that the user will see and should tell them exactly what type of business this is.

 ![about](assets/images/about.png)

 ### **Menus:**
-What food and drink is available, with its English and Polish names, with a brief description of each course
+What food and drink is available, with its English and Polish names, with a brief description of each course.
+This should be easy to read and leaves no confusion of whats on offer.

 #### **Food**
 ![food](assets/images/menu.png)